lukmanaj/biostats_practice/README.md

-Working on improving my biostatistics knowledge  using the R programming language.

-A project long overdue.

-Will be up and running after Ramadan and Zad in sha Allah
+## Looking the Introductory Biostatistics Book - R Programming

+I promised to do this after Ramadan 1445 and Zad but I did not get to it about 100 days to the next Ramadhan (1446).
+Time to get started.